alychinque/ChinquePortfolioWebsite/README.md

 * <strong>Result</strong> 🏆:  The feature works as expected after testing.
 * <strong>Verdict</strong> ✅: This test passed based on the expected behaviour.

+## Bugs: 🐞

+#### Bugs During Development:

+During the development process for this project I was fortunate to not have to battle with many annoying bugs.
+Listed below are a few issues that i faced and overcame during the course of the project.

 ## Deployment: 🚀

 Chinque Portfolio will be developed on GitPod, using git and GitHub to host the repository.